 Lastly, the Alaska Zoo opens its doors and allows you to view a wide range of different animals.
-Some of the wildlife include penguins, polar bears, and wolves.
+Some of the wildlife includes penguins, polar bears, and wolves.
 These exhibits are often closed off during winter due to their change in habitat and the snowy weather.

-A must do is the Alaska Wildlife Conservation Center, its a short drive south of Anchorage (on your way to Seward/Homer).
+A must-do is the Alaska Wildlife Conservation Center, it’s a short drive south of Anchorage (on your way to Seward/Homer).
 Here you can see and support rescued animals – bears, eagles, bison, wolves, moose, lynx.
 Most of these animals were rescued and brought to the conservation center where they live.
 Here you can also learn how Bison were re-introduced into wild Alaska back in 2015 and how they are working on restoring this animal back into the wild.

 What Other Travel Tips Should I Know?

-Traveling Alaska during the summer can get extremely expensive, especially if you’re going during peak tourist season.
+Traveling to Alaska during the summer can get extremely expensive, especially if you’re going during peak tourist season.
 In order to avoid the crowds and inflated pricing, it’s best to book reservations for lodging, airfare, and events ahead of time.
 The best season to travel is between mid-June and by the end of August.

 Most of Alaska doesn’t have sales tax but can be a bit pricey when it comes to making purchases.
 Consider purchasing equipment, travel necessities, and clothing before coming to Alaska.